jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 class="white" style="font-size: 100px; position: absolute; top: 310px; left: 760px;">Sites</h1>

 !SLIDE
 .notes In order for an attacker to use password hashes from one website to attack another website, the first thing the attacker needs to do is get access to the password hashes.
 Without access to the password hashes, there is nothing the attacker can use to attack other sites.
-So as much as possible, you should make it very difficult for an attacker to access the password hashes.
+So as much as possible, you should make it difficult for an attacker to access the password hashes.

 <h1 class="white" style="font-size: 100px; position: absolute; top: 160px; left: 260px;">Restrict</h1>
 <h1 style="font-size: 130px; position: absolute; top: 210px; left: 160px;">Password</h1>